moj-analytical-services/IntroRTraining/Intro_markdown.md

   dplyr::count(SENTENCE)
 ```

-To filter we just specify the data that we want to filter (offenders) and the value that we want to filter on.
-In this case lets filter where SENTENCE is "Court_order" and AGE is more than 50 and then recalculate the mean number of previous convictions with breakdown by REGION and GENDER:
+To filter we just specify the data that we want to filter (`offenders`) and the value that we want to filter on.
+In this case lets filter where `SENTENCE` is "Court_order" and `AGE` is more than 50 and then recalculate the mean number of previous convictions with breakdown by `REGION` and `GENDER`:

 ```r